The principles of our Curriculum are to make it broad, balanced, relevant and most importantly, highly engaging.

 Children in Years 5 & 6 should expect 30 minutes of home learning up to three times a week.

 In addition to on-going assessments made by the teacher, children may also be required to undertake tests occasionally.
 Many of these are carried out in class in a very informal manner, as part of everyday learning.
-More formal testing will also take place on a termly basis.
-The results of these tests, along with all the other assessment information gathered throughout the year, help teacher to ensure children are on track with their learning and to plan the next stages of learning for them.
+More formal testing takes place mid-year and again at the end of the year.
+The results of these tests, along with all the other assessment information gathered throughout the year, help teachers to ensure children are on track with their learning and to plan the next stages of learning for them.

-During Year 6, children take the Key Stage 2 National Curriculum Tests (Sats tests).
-They are tested in reading, GPS (grammar, punctuation, spelling) and maths, with a moderated teacher assessment in writing.
+The school also oversees the administration of any statutory, national tests.
+In the summer term Year 4, children take part in the Multiplication Tables Check (MTC).
+During May of year 6, children take the Key Stage 2 National Curriculum Tests (Sats tests).
+They are tested in reading, GPS (grammar, punctuation, spelling) and Maths, with a moderated teacher assessment in writing.